greg-js/arch-wiki-md-repo/wiki/_content/chinesesim/VirtualBox (chinesesim).md

 ```

 As a shortcut, the `VBoxClient-all` bash script enables all of these features.

-You should set `VBoxClient` to be automatically loaded as your [desktop environment](/index.php/Desktop_environment "Desktop environment") or [window manager](/index.php/Window_manager "Window manager") starts.
-In practice,
+[virtualbox-guest-utils](https://www.archlinux.org/packages/?name=virtualbox-guest-utils) installs `/etc/xdg/autostart/vboxclient.desktop` that launches `VBoxClient-all` on logon.
+If your [desktop environment](/index.php/Desktop_environment "Desktop environment") or [window manager](/index.php/Window_manager "Window manager") does not support this scheme, you will need to set up autostarting yourself, see [Autostarting#Graphical](/index.php/Autostarting#Graphical "Autostarting") for more details.

-*   if you are using a [desktop environment](/index.php/Desktop_environment "Desktop environment"), you just need to check a box or add the `/usr/sbin/VBoxClient-all` to the autostart section in your [desktop environment](/index.php/Desktop_environment "Desktop environment") settings (the DE will typically set a flag to a *.desktop* file in `~/.config/autostart`, see [the Autostart section](/index.php/Autostart#Desktop_entries "Autostart") for more details);
-*   if you do not have any [desktop environment](/index.php/Desktop_environment "Desktop environment"), add the following line to the top of `~/.xinitrc` above any `exec` options.
-See [Xinitrc](/index.php/Xinitrc "Xinitrc") for detail.

- `~/.xinitrc`  `/usr/bin/VBoxClient-all`

-VirtualBox can also synchronize the time between the host and the guest.
-To do this, run `VBoxService` as root.
-To set this to run automatically on boot, simply [enable](/index.php/Enable "Enable") the `vboxservice` service.
+VirtualBox can also synchronize the time between the host and the guest, to do this, [start/enable](/index.php/Start/enable "Start/enable") the `vboxservice.service`.

 Now, you should have a working Arch Linux guest.
 Note that features like clipboard sharing are disabled by default in VirtualBox, and you will need to turn them on in the per-VM settings if you actually want to use them (e.g. *Settings > General > Advanced > Shared Clipboard*).

-### 硬件加速
+### Hardware acceleration

 Hardware acceleration can be activated from the VirtualBox options on the host computer.
 Note the [GDM](/index.php/GDM "GDM") display manager 3.16+ is known to [break](https://bugzilla.gnome.org/show_bug.cgi?id=749390) hardware acceleration support.
 So if you get issues with hardware acceleration, try out another display manager (lightdm seems to work fine).[[3]](https://bbs.archlinux.org/viewtopic.php?id=200025) [[4]](https://bbs.archlinux.org/viewtopic.php?pid=1607593#p1607593)

 If you want to share folders between your host and your Arch Linux guest, read on.

-### 开启共享文件夹
+### Enable shared folders

 Shared folders are managed on the host, in the settings of the Virtual Machine accessible via the GUI of VirtualBox, in the *Shared Folders* tab.
 There, *Folder Path*, the name of the mount point identified by *Folder name*, and options like *Read-only*, *Auto-mount* and *Make permanent* can be specified.
 These parameters can be defined with the `VBoxManage` command line utility.
 See [there for more details](https://www.virtualbox.org/manual/ch04.html#sharedfolders).